 - Momordica charantia for type 2 diabetes mellitus

 - Alpha-glucosidase inhibitors for type 2 diabetes mellitus

 - Does altering dietary salt intake aid in the prevention and treatment of diabetic kidney disease?

-- Dietary advice for treatment of type 2 diabetes mellitus in adults
+- Culturally appropriate health education for type 2 diabetes mellitus in ethnic minority groups